| |

 Finding A Homeschool Community

-• Your kids make friends
+• Provide an opportunity for your kids to make friends

-• You see that no one is perfect
+• See that no one is perfect

 Finding Your Support System and Homeschool Community